Latest McCall Smith: The Great Hippopotamus Hotel

 Now, granted, movies set up their own problems or strawmen.
 Which is why evil capitalist businessmen abound in droves in Hollywood.
 Set 'em up, kick 'em down, shake your finger a lot.
 And Biff is an over-the-top villain.

 But the basic problem remains.
 This guy is a bully who pushes people around.
 A martyr would take it.
-A Rambo would shot his head off.
+A Rambo would shoot his head off.
 In a fantasy, he would be turned into a frog.
 In a Disney movie, he would fall on his own sword or off a cliff.
 In an Anne Perry novel, he would suddenly confess and tell you all about his bad relationship with his evil father.
 Jean Luc Picard would lecture him about free will before blowing up his ship.
 The Vulcan would have nerve-pinched him.

 But the easiest solution is just to hit the guy.
 Yet the objectors never seem to stop to think about the problem as an actual problem.
 Here's a situation: what do you do about it?
 Which question is, I think, one purpose of fiction.